togwand/nixos/README.md

 Includes all my home-manager programs configurations, with options added for modularity

 TODO:
-1. Add the options and test with different environments
+1. Add options to program submodules and test with different environments

 ### scripts
 Overlays with the writeScriptBin writer, one overlay per language